Andrea Brymer

 Andrea Brymer (born c.
 1972) is a Scottish television presenter who is one of the main anchors for the Northern Scotland edition of STV News at Six.

 Early life

 Brymer hails from the Angus town of Brechin.
-After attending high school, Brymer graduated with a B.A.
-Hons degree in Media Communications from Edinburgh's Queen Margaret University.
+After attending high school, Brymer graduated with a BA (Hons) degree in Media Communications from Edinburgh's Queen Margaret University.

 Career

 Brymer's television career started at Scottish Television (STV Central) in 1994 where she worked as a news assistant before becoming a features reporter on the lunchtime edition of Scotland Today, before moving onto presenting the main evening edition of the programme.